 - Confirm date, time and services with all vendors.

-- Arrange for transportation of event supplies from your company to the event site, as well as return shipment as necessary.
+- Arrange for transportation of event supplies from your company to the event site and return shipment as necessary.

 - Ensure that signage and printing needs are on schedule with printer deadlines.